thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

 In this lab you will build a Jenkins pipeline for implementing the *Performance as a Self-Service* approach for the carts service.
 The purpose of this pipeline is that a developer can manually trigger it to run a performance test against a service (in the dev environment) and to retrieve an immediate performance test results.
 This gives fast feedback if recent changes negatively impacted the service and whether this new version would pass the performance test in the CI pipeline.

+## Step 1: Replace `Jenkinsfile.performance`
+1. In the `carts` repository, copy the content of `Jenkinsfile.complete.performance`.
+1. Replace the content of the `Jenkinsfile.performance` by pasting the content of `Jenkinsfile.complete.performance`.
+1. Save and commit `Jenkinsfile.performance`.

-## Step 1: Record Dynatrace Session and Push Info Events
+## Step 2: Review step - Record Dynatrace Session and Push Info Events
-1. Switch to the `carts/` directory and open file `carts/Jenkinsfile.performance`. (`Jenkinsfile.complete.performance` is for comparison and debugging.)
+1. Open the file `Jenkinsfile.performance`.
-1. In this file you find the empty pipeline stage **Performance Check Stage**.
+1. In this file, examine the following snippet.
-1. Add the following snippet into the **steps { }** section:
     ```
-    checkout scm
+    def tagMatchRules = [
+      [
+        meTypes: [
+          [meType: 'SERVICE']
+        ],
+        tags : [
+          [context: 'CONTEXTLESS', key: 'app', value: 'carts'],
+          [context: 'CONTEXTLESS', key: 'environment', value: 'dev']
+        ]
+      ]
+    ]

+...

     recordDynatraceSession(
       envId: 'Dynatrace Tenant',